On the splitting method for the nonlinear Schr\"odinger equation with initial data in $H^1$: Introduction

-\end{itemize} \end{theoremalpha} We shall denote $T_{max} = \infty$ if the solution $u$ to \eqref{eq-main} exists globally.
-It is well known that if $0<p<\frac{4}{d}$, then we always have $T_{max} = \infty$, due to the mass conservation property.
-On the other hand, if the equation is defocusing, i.e., $\lambda =-1$ in \eqref{eq-main}, then the solution $u$ exists globally for $0 <p< p_d$ by the energy conservation law.
-We refer the reader to Cazenave \cite{Ca} for the details. \
+\end{itemize} \end{theoremalpha} It is well known that if $0<p<\frac{4}{d}$, then we always have $T_{max} = \infty$, due to the mass conservation property.
+In this case, we can write $M_1 = C_{d,p} \|\phi\|_{H^1}$ in \eqref{def_C_1}.
+Further, if the equation is defocusing, i.e., $\lambda =-1$ in \eqref{eq-main}, then the solution $u$ exists globally for $0 <p< p_d$ by the energy conservation law.
+We refer the reader to Sections 4 and 5 of Cazenave \cite{Ca} for the details.\\